5mehulhelp5/Magento-2-Extensions/Facebookpixel/README.md

-Are your Facebook Ads working well?; How many users initiated the checkout without completing?; Which parts should you improve to increase conversion rate and sales?; etc. These are hard to know without a right tracking tool.
+Are your Facebook Ads working well?
+How many users initiated the checkout without completing?
+Which parts should you improve to increase conversion rate and sales? etc. These are hard to know without a right tracking tool.
 Here, we offer Magento 2 Facebook Pixel extension to:

 Add Facebook Pixel code to all pages of Magento 2 website Keep track of 9 events on site (Search; Product view & Category view; Registration & Subscription; Add to cart & Add to Wishlist; Initiate Checkout & Purchase.)